astro-mat/StudioMooMooPortal_PP4/README.md

 ![password Reset Page](doc/password-reset.PNG)

-- In the event of a user forgetting their password and being unable to login, on the login page, there is a link labled "forgot password?"
+- In the event of a user forgetting their password and being unable to login, on the login page, there is a link labeled "forgot password?"
 - On clicking this link, they are brought to this page.
-- Here they are prompted to enter their email. once submited, an email is sent with instructions on how to change password.
+- Here they are prompted to enter their email. once submitted, an email is sent with instructions on how to change password.

 ![Password reset email sent](doc/password-reset-sent.PNG)

-- Once the request to reset has been submitted, the user is taken to this page and they are instructed to follow the instutions on the email when they recieve it.
+- Once the request to reset has been submitted, the user is taken to this page and they are instructed to follow the institutions on the email when they receive it.

 ### Alerts